 - Gaps can form between teeth with dark triangular spacing at the gumline.
 This indicates some form of gum recession has occurred likely due to disease and foretells someone’s age.

 - Red and inflamed gum tissues that bleed easily look sickly and unhealthy.

 - Yellowing teeth from the accumulation of tartar build up.

 I would say most people don’t realize they grind or clench their teeth until a dental professional starts asking questions.
 Grinding and clenching your teeth at times other than when you are eating, will fast track the reduction of natural tooth anatomy that should happen over decades.
 A dental professional can see this rapidly changing pattern of excessive wear on your teeth when they look into your mouth.

 It is all too common for someone to be completely unaware of the effects that anxiety and stress can have on their teeth.
 Someone may be aware that they wake up with a little pain in their jaw or temples several times a week, or that at specific points during the day they may have headaches or feelings of tension.

 However, they may not recognize that it’s coming from their teeth or more specifically, the muscle contractions from clenching and grinding and the side effects that it causes.

 Any time you chew hard candies or things like ice cubes on a regular basis you run the risk of causing more micro cracks and fractures in the teeth that can widen and grow bigger over time.
-So don't chew hard items like that, and break the habit of oral fixations that lead to chewing non food items like cpas, fabric, pencils or plastics.
+So don’t chew hard items like that, and break the habit of oral fixations that lead to chewing on non food items like pen caps, fabric, pencils, or plastic items.